-But many modern diets, such as the paleo diet, claim that eating grains is bad for your health.
+But proponents of many modern diets, such as the paleo diet, claim that eating grains is bad for your health.

-While a high intake of refined grains is definitely linked to health problems like obesity and inflammation, whole grains are another story.
+While a high intake of refined grains is linked to health problems like obesity and inflammation, whole grains are a different story.

-There are legitimate health benefits to eating whole grains, including a lower risk of diabetes, heart disease and high blood pressure.
+In fact, eating whole grains is associated with various benefits, including a lower risk of diabetes, heart disease, and high blood pressure.

-Some seeds of non-grass plants, or pseudocereals, are also considered whole grains.
-These include buckwheat, quinoa and amaranth (2).
+Some seeds of non-grass plants, or pseudocereals, are also considered whole grains, including buckwheat, quinoa, and amaranth.

-- Germ: This inner layer has vitamins, minerals, protein and plant compounds.
+inner layer has vitamins, minerals, protein, and plant compounds.